'Unused capital was returned to investors,' says Abraaj in a statement

 In a written statement on Sunday, Abraaj denied any wrongdoing, saying the reports were “inaccurate and misleading” but did confirm that “some capital was not used as quickly as anticipated due to unforeseen political and regulatory developments in several of the Fund’s operating markets”.
 The delays, the statement read, “were regularly communicated to investors through quarterly General Partner Reports and other investor communications.”

-Founded in 2002 by Arif Naqvi, Dubai-based Abraaj is one of the most influential venture capital vehicles in the developing world with approximately $14 billion under management, and the majority invested in projects in Asia and Africa.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Founded in 2002 by Arif Naqvi, Dubai-based Abraaj is one of the most influential venture capital vehicles in the developing world with approximately $14 billion under management, and the majority invested in projects in Asia and Africa.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.